With permission, Mr Speaker, I will make a statement on the United States’s imposition of steel and aluminium import tariffs.

 Can he confirm that he will support maximal measures to defend the immediate interests of our steel industry as well as any future trade defence measures that go beyond the lesser duty rule?

 Thirdly, the Secretary of State mentioned that the EU filed a dispute at the World Trade Organisation on Friday.
 Strangely, he did not say that he welcomed that move.
 He knows that President Trump wishes to undermine the WTO and would prefer to do his trade deals on a bilateral basis using America’s economic might to obtain concessions.
-Can he confirm that, once outside of the EU, it would be his intention for the UK to continue with a WTO dispute against the US and that he is not minded to succumb to the bully-boy tactics for fear of offending the President before a future trade agreement?
+Can he confirm that, once outside of the EU, it would be his intention for the UK to continue with a WTO dispute against the US and that he is not minded to succumb to bully-boy tactics for fear of offending the President before a future trade agreement?

 We do not want a trade war; most rational people believe that there are no winners in such a war.
 Only President Trump has said that he believes that he can win one.
 The UK and the EU must stand up to this behaviour and restore the integrity of the rules-based system.
 I therefore welcome the upcoming G7 summit and the opportunity that it provides the Prime Minister to press the case with President Trump.
 Will the Secretary of State assure the House that, however diplomatically embarrassing it may be for Canada as the host country, the UK will insist that this matter be given a high priority on the formal agenda and not relegated to the sidelines?
 The Prime Minister must persuade other leaders to respond to the fundamental problem of global oversupply as well as the unjustified action of the United States.
 The 37,500 workers in the UK whose jobs depend on these industries will expect her not to fail them.

 I am grateful to the hon.
 Gentleman.
 He is right that there is an issue of global overcapacity and that, as I have said, that must be tackled on a multilateral basis because it cannot be effectively tackled on a bilateral basis with the use of tariffs.
 That will not be a successful way of dealing with it.
 What it has resulted in is a great deal of energy being spent on blue on blue activity, rather than on dealing with the issue at source.
 However, he is wrong about the support to the steel industry.
-As of 8 November 2017, the Government have, for example, paid more than £207 million in compensation to the steel sector as an energy intensive manufacturer.
+As of 8 November 2017, the Government have, for example, paid more than £207 million in compensation to the steel sector as an energy-intensive manufacturer.

 The hon.
 Gentleman is also wrong about the Opposition’s vote against the Trade Bill.
 They voted against not the provisions of a Trade Remedies Authority, but the setting up of a Trade Remedies Authority, which would have meant that we had no defence whatsoever.
 He is wrong about another matter, too.
 The American President was not involved in the Bombardier dispute.
 That was a commercial dispute brought by Boeing and nothing to do with the US Administration.
-However, he is right on the precedent of national security.
+However, the hon.
+Gentleman is right on the precedent of national security.
 The problem with using national security, as has been done in this case through the section 232 mechanism, is twofold: first, if the United States were successful, it would set a precedent for others to do the same and to use national security as a pretext for protectionism; and, secondly, it leads the WTO into the realms of having to determine what is, and what is not, acceptable as a definition of national security.
 That is something that the WTO has always shied away from.

 When it comes to the countermeasures, we will still want to see what the measures themselves are.
-Specifically, we have been talking to the Irish Government about the issue of Bourbon being on the list because of the potential implications for the Scotch whisky industry and the Irish whiskey industry.
+Specifically, we have been talking to the Irish Government about the issue of bourbon being on the list because of the potential implications for the Scotch whisky industry and the Irish whiskey industry.
 We will want to continue those discussions with the Commission.

 I made it very clear that we will have whatever safeguards are required.
 I do welcome the WTO dispute.
 If we are talking about the need for an international rules-based system, it is the appropriate mechanism for us to show our displeasure and that is the correct route for us to go down.
 Once we have left the European Union, I hope that we will have no problems with a UK exemption.